 - Once you enter the property, keep the prospect in your 10 and 2 range of vision at all times.

 - Position yourself close to a quick exit as much as you can.
 However, if your back is to the exit, the bad guy may have a partner that surprises you.
 Be aware.

 - Remind him that your partner is on the way.
-Again, this statement is a huge
+Again, this statement is huge.

 The key to making this work is to use it consistently.
 Studies show that it takes 21 – 30 days to develop a new habit.
 Stick to the Agent Safety Protocol for a few weeks, and like most everything in this business, it will become natural to you.

 After all, it’s your ASP on the line.